 - Phase 5 – high-pressure area – generally south of Columbia Avenue to Beckley Road, and further south around Capital Avenue SW and M-66, east to and north/south on Beadle Lake Road (rust section on map)

 - Phase 6 – Gethings, Beadle Lake, and Emmett areas – square area around Gethings and Stone Jug roads, streets between Columbia and Golden avenues, and south on Beadle Lake Road past I-94; east on Michigan Avenue to around Ackerson (east of 11 Mile) (green, purple, and yellow sections on map)

 The flushing process often results in cloudy or discolored water; please be mindful of this while doing laundry or other tasks that could be affected.
 We do what we can to limit this, and the water always is safe during the process.

 Discolored or rusty water may be present in the area where crews are flushing, as well as in neighboring areas.
 If you see discolored water from your taps, we recommend that you run the cold water in your home or business.

 You might see water pressure changes while we flush, but those should be brief.
 We do not shut off water during this process, and boil water advisories are not necessary.
 If you do lose water pressure for a long period, or completely, check your aerators first.
 If the problem continues, please call us at 269-966-3506, option 2.
 After 4 p.m. or on the weekend you can reach water crews at 269-966-3493.

-Flushing fire hydrants and water mains provide several benefits to the water users of our system.
-Regular flushing allows for the highest quality of water to be delivered to our customers.
-Flushing also allows the staff of the Water Division to verify operation of the distribution system and identify areas that require repair and/or maintenance.
-This also ensures that the fire hydrants are ready should the Fire Department need them.
+Flushing hydrants and water mains provides several benefits to our water system users.
+Regular flushing provides water of the highest quality to our customers.
+It also allows our crews to verify that our water system is operating properly, and identify areas that require repair and/or maintenance.
+It also ensures that fire hydrants are ready for use should the Fire Department need them.